andreeagmi2018/GettingandCleaningData/CodeBook.md

 Tidy data set includes the filtered variables from raw data to only include data on mean() and std() from each of the measurements.

-3. Tidy data transformations
+<b>3.
+Tidy data transformations</b>
-Raw data from test and training were merged.
+- Raw data from test and training were merged.
-Variables filtered to only include mean() or std().
+- Variables filtered to only include mean() or std().
-Average of each variable for each activity and each subject.
+- Average of each variable for each activity and each subject.
-Descriptive variable names added.
+- Descriptive variable names added.